List of Mid-American Conference champions: Swimming and diving (men's)

+The MAC sponsored men's swimming & diving from 1952–53 through 2023–24.
+After that season, sponsorship of the sport transferred from the MAC to the Missouri Valley Conference (MVC).
+By that time, Ball State and Miami were the only full MAC members to sponsor men's swimming & diving; the remaining five teams that competed in the MAC were full MVC members.

 Swimming and diving (women's)

 Tennis (men's)

 The men's tennis championships are held in April in Fort Wayne, Indiana.

 Tennis (women's)

 From 1981 to 1996 the conference champion was awarded based on points won at the MAC Individual Championships.
 The conference tournament changed to the current team format in 1997.